 5 Ways That Social Media Affects SEO

-- Social media platforms as Search engines; as people and internet users become more acquainted with how search engines work, they are no longer relying on the traditional search engines like Google or Bing to do their searches.
+Furthermore, As people and internet users become more acquainted with how search engines work; they are no longer relying on the traditional search engines like Google or Bing to do their searches.
 For instance, a user will type in the phrase “car hire services in London” on Facebook.

-Social media and SEO are closely intertwined, and if used correctly, they have the potential to get your site top rankings on the major search engines.
+Social media and SEO are closely intertwined, and if used correctly; they have the potential to get your site top rankings on the major search engines.